 Note: this recipe was updated with new images and extra baking tips on 4/26/21.

 - 2 large eggs

 - 1 cup creamy (not drippy) peanut butter (I used JIF)

 - 2 teaspoons vanilla extract

-- ¾ cup old fashioned oats (use gluten-free oats for GF option)
+- ¾ cup old fashioned oats (I used gluten-free rolled oats)